Nordstrom/nordypy/README.md

 ## Datasource Tooling

-Nordypy lets you easily move manipulate data locally, in S3, and in Redshift.
+Nordypy lets you easily move manipulate data locally, in S3, Redshift, and Teradata.

 ---